puzzle/jenkins-techlab/labs/03_build_options.md

 * Keep a maximum of **5** builds
 * Timeout builds that run longer than **10 minutes**
 * Print timestamps before each build log line
 * Disallow concurrent executions of the Pipeline.
-Can be useful for preventing multiple simultaneously Builds for one feature branch.
+Can be useful for preventing multiple simultaneously builds for one feature branch.
+However locks and milestones are the preferred solution for this because newer builds are allowed to supersede older ones.
+This is especially important for longer builds and builds requesting user input.
+Also see [Lab 13](13_stages_locks_milestones.md).

 **Note:** The timeout option isn't shown in the configuration on the Jenkins master